 - Boone from Fallout: New Vegas.
 A man who takes his beret extremely seriously.

 - Fire Emblem:

-- Prince Innes.
-He takes himself so damn seriously and yet he can barely have conversations with other people that don't end up with the other going "...huh?"... unless it's L'Arachel, who unlocks Innes's inner Tsundere.
-It has to be seen to be believed.
+- Prince Innes from The Sacred Stones takes himself so damn seriously and yet he can barely have conversations with other people that don't end up with the other going "...huh?"... unless it's L'Arachel, who unlocks Innes's inner Tsundere and manages to make him go totall over the top.

 - Gaius is a calm and deadpan thief, which only makes his obsession with all things sweet even funnier.
 His character portrait has him sucking on a lollipop with a humorless, calculating look on his face.

 - Frederick (almost) always conducts himself in a very dignified, no-nonsense manner... and it ends up all the funnier when he does things like put up naked posters of Chrom or force himself to come over his fears of large animals.
 And that's before mentioning how one of his girlfriends points out his mancrush on Chrom when he proposes to her with Purple Prose.

 - Lucina is a variation, in that not only is she almost constantly serious, she also has absolutely No Sense of Humor.
 She's so used to being so serious she takes pretty much everything seriously, such as being about the only person to not be annoyed by her cousin Owain's theatrics, even briefly renaming her sword to "Pointy Demonspanker" at Owain's suggestion of giving it a new name.

 - Lon'qu is an unrepentant, stoic warrior with a deadpan voice.
 This makes some of his supports, most notably where he plays house with Nowi, all the more hilarious.

 - Fire Emblem Fates: